cloudon-one/gcp-finops-recommender/README.md

 This Terraform deploys a CloudFunction to use Recommender across the Google Org, Folders and Projects

-## Required Permission to deploy terraform
+## Required Service Account Permission to deploy solution

 Organization Admin permission (`roles/resourcemanager.organizationAdmin`) is required for terraform execution.